bdwgc/bdwgc/docs/porting.md

 Most commonly `os_dep.c` file will not require attention, but see below.

-## Thread support
+## Multi-threading support

 Supporting threads requires that the collector be able to find and suspend all threads potentially accessing the garbage-collected heap, and locate any state associated with each thread that must be traced.

-The functionality needed for thread support is generally implemented in one or more files specific to the particular thread interface.
-For example, somewhat portable `pthreads` support is implemented in `pthread_support.c` and `pthread_stop_world.c` files.
+The functionality needed for multi-threading support is generally implemented in one or more files specific to the particular thread interface.
+E.g., somewhat portable support of `pthreads` is implemented in `pthread_support.c` and `pthread_stop_world.c` files.
 The essential functionality consists of:

   * `GC_stop_world` - Stops all threads which may access the garbage-collected heap, other than the caller;